EllenRoberts/Lancaster_PGR/Reference Managers.md

 **Q: Will there be another workshop?**

 A: At the moment, only the November session has been scheduled.
-If you would like to see another one/something similar send me an email (e.roberts9ATlancaster...) and I will raise this to the department if enough interest is raised.
+If you would like to see another one/something similar please fill in the following [form](https://forms.gle/iZRBx96gN8JqnbFAA) and I will raise this to the department if enough interest is raised.

 **Q: I couldn’t make the session, but want to find out more.
 Where can I find out more?**